marianopolis/MSU-backend/README.md

 \q
 ```

+If Postgres already has a user not called `postgres`, you can create one by running `psql -U postgres`

 The default configuration under `config.py` assumes you have the
 `msu_dev` and `msu_test` databases created, which are used for
 development and testing, respectively.
 You can create them by doing: